kur0neko/kur0neko/README.md

 <br/>

 ### About me:
-- My hobbies are photographer and DJ
+- My hobbies: photographer and DJ
 - Love adventure and learn something new
 - Hit me up if you want to collab working on any programing projects